Ferdelolmo/wdd/README.md

-# Big Day Pages
+# Wdd

-**Big Day Pages** is a web application designed to help users plan, organize, and celebrate important events.
+**wdd** is a web application designed to help users plan, organize, and celebrate important events.
 Whether you’re preparing for a wedding, birthday, graduation, or any special occasion, this platform provides tools for managing event details, sharing information with guests, and keeping everything on track.

 ## Features